Optimal co-adapted coupling for a random walk on the hyper-complete-graph

-(See Section~\ref{sec:appendix} for the proof.)
-It follows that the upper bound of (\ref{eqn:upper-bound}) is always attained under $\hat{c}_d$.
-Although the framework laid out above for describing a general coupling $c\in\mathcal{C}$ differs from the setup in \cite{Connor.Jacka-2008}, we can immediately obtain the result of that paper:
+It follows that the upper bound of (\ref{eqn:upper-bound}) is always attained under $\hat{c}$.
+Although the framework laid out in Section~\ref{sec:co-adapted} for describing a general coupling $c\in\mathcal{C}$ differs from the setup in \cite{Connor.Jacka-2008}, we can immediately obtain the result of that paper:

-\begin{corollary} Theorem~\ref{thm:main-result} holds when $d=2$. \end{corollary}
+\begin{corollary} Theorem~\ref{thm:main-result} holds when $n=2$. \end{corollary}

-\begin{proof} When $d=2$, Proposition~\ref{prop:lambda} shows that for all $m\in\NN$:
+\begin{proof} When $n=2$, Proposition~\ref{prop:lambda} shows that for all $m\in\NN$: